-- 1. We are Chris P. Smedlap, hereafter called Chris, and Pat T. Smedlap, hereafter called Pat.
-We were married on October 7, 2015, and separated on December 5, 2016.
-Because irreconcilable differences have caused the permanent breakdown of our marriage, we have made this agreement together to settle once and for all what we owe to each other and what we can expect from each other.
+I. We are Chris P. Smedlap, hereafter called Chris, and Pat T.

+Smedlap, hereafter called Pat1 We were married on October 7,

+2015, and separated on December 5, 2019.
+Because

+irreconcilable differences2 have caused the permanent breakdown of our marriage, we have made this agreement together to settle once and for all what we owe to each other and what we can expect from each other.
 Each of us states here that nothing has been held back and that we have honestly included everything we could think of in listing the money and goods that we own; and each of us states here that we believe the other has been open and honest in writing this agreement.
-Each of us agrees to sign and exchange any papers that might be needed to complete this agreement. - If you prefer, you can also write "hereafter called "Wife" or "Husband" or "Partner A" or "Partner B" whichever applies.
-Just make sure it is clear to whom you are referring. - This means there are problems in your marriage or domestic partnership that you think can never be solved.
+Each of us agrees to sign and exchange any papers that might be needed to complete this agreement.

+1 If you prefer, you can also write "hereafter called "Wife" or "Husband" or "Partner A" or "Partner B" whichever applies.
+Just make sure it is clear to whom you are referring.

+2 This means there are problems in your marriage or domestic partnership that you think can never be solved.
 Irreconcilable differences is the only legal grounds for getting a summary dissolution.

-\ At the trial in a regular dissolution, a judge would set a value on and divide community property and debts into two approximately equal parts as provided by California law.
+^{} At the trial in a regular dissolution, a judge would set a value on and divide community property and debts into two approximately equal parts as provided by California law.

-Each of us also understands that even after a Joint Petition forSummary Dissolution is filed, this entire agreement will be canceled if either of us revokes the dissolution proceeding.
+Each of us also understands that even after a Joint Petition for either of us revokes the dissolution proceeding.3